-The Grand Rapids Public Library has nearly 200 computers available for patron use at its Main and seven branch libraries.
+The Grand Rapids Public Library has public computers available at all locations.

-- OpenOffice Suite, an open source software that is free for the library to use.
+- Libre Office, an open source software that is free for the library to use.
 This software includes word processing, spreadsheets, and multimedia presentations.
-The library offers classes to learn how to use this software.

-- Volume: Headphones may be used to listen to audio.
+- Sound: Headphones must be used to listen to audio.
 A patron may bring their own or purchase headphones at the library.

-- File storage: Computer files can be saved on a floppy disk, USB Flash drive, or a CD (available only on certain computers).
-Disks, flash drives and CDs are available for purchase at the library.
+- File storage: Computer files can be saved on a USB Flash drive.
+Flash drives are available for purchase at the library.

 Laptop Connections and Wi-Fi service